ABOUT SARAH WALKER

 Sarah was on the selection panel of curators for the RDS Visual Arts Awards Exhibition 2016.

 She took part in Residence, an exhibition hosted by Oliver Sears Gallery in Fitzroy Square, London in October 2016 where she exhibited a tapestry hand-made to her design in Connemara.
-In May/June 2018 Sarah will have a solo exhibition of her tapestry designs in Oliver Sears Gallery, Dublin.
+In May/June 2018 Sarah had a solo exhibition of her tapestry designs in Oliver Sears Gallery, Dublin, the tapestries were made by Dixons of Connemara.

-The gallery is also now a lively venue for music and the arts with live gigs, theatre and poetry readings under the title The High Tide Club.
+The gallery is also now a lively venue for music and the arts with live gigs, theatre and poetry readings.